Deligne-Lusztig duality on the stack of local systems

 \sssec{}

 Recall that the geometric Langlands conjecture is supposed to match $\Dmod(\Bun_G)$ with $\ICoh_\N(\LSGch)$, where: \begin{itemize} \item $\Gch$ is the Langlands dual group of $G$;

-\item $\LSGch$ is the derived stack of $\Gch$-local systems on $X$; \item $\ICoh_\N(\LSGch)$ is a certain enlargement of $\QCoh(\LSGch)$, see \cite{AG1}. \end{itemize} We now explain how the phenomenon of divergence at infinity on $\Bun_G$ is reflected in the geometry of $\LSGch$.
+\item $\LSGch$ is the derived stack of de Rham $\Gch$-local systems on $X$; \item $\ICoh_\N(\LSGch)$ is a certain enlargement of $\QCoh(\LSGch)$, obtained by ind-completing the full subcategory $\Coh_\N(\LSGch) \subset \QCoh(\LSGch)$ of coherent sheaves with \emph{nilpotent singular support}, see \cite{AG1}. \end{itemize} We now explain how the phenomenon of divergence at infinity on $\Bun_G$ is reflected in the geometry of $\LSGch$.
 For this, we need the following definition: